Health & Safety

 Mezzanine Floor/Viewing Area - we welcome recreation parents to spectate and ask that you make yourself comfortable up on the mezzanine floor.
+This area is sectioned to give the seating area away from the banister to prevent any smaller children climbing a chair and reaching over, also to prevent anything being left on the ledge and falling onto the gym floor.
 For safety reasons we ask that parents do not enter into the main gymnasium or talk to children over the balcony (an accident is more likely to occur if a child is looking up and distracted from the activity they are participating in).
 Competitive squads train under closed viewing structure, parents will be informed of their viewing dates for each term.

 Dropping off, or picking up - please escort your children into and from the building.
 We have an extremely busy carpark at the commencement/conclusion of sessions, and we also share this carpark with the Harvard Lounge and the adjacent playground/sports grounds.
 Please ask your children to remain in the building until collection and do not ask them to meet you in the carpark.
 With thanks.

 Illness, Head Lice and Other Medical Conditions - please call the office on 344 6060 if your child will be absent from the session booked.
 We are most appreciative of those parents who keep their children at home when they are unwell to avoid the spread of infections.
 Please let the office or Lead Coach know if there is any medical condition and/or allegery that needs to be notified for the safety and wellbeing of your child and others.